primusrpoly/CS_548_SatelliteToMap/README.md

 ## Software Dependencies
 Install [Miniconda](https://repo.anaconda.com/miniconda/) (specific to the device you are running the program on) to have access to all imports used.
+The model is built through PyTorch, which comes with Anaconda when installed.

 ## Running the Project
 The primary files used in the project are:

-baseline_train.py -> this trains the model
+baseline_train.py -> trains the model

-baseline_eval.py -> this evaluates the model
+baseline_eval.py -> evaluates the model

 You only have to run baseline_eval if you downloaded the trained models listed before.